alan-turing-institute/ARC-m4st/README.md

 ## CallHome Dataset

 Go [https://ca.talkbank.org/access/CallHome](here), select the conversation language, create account, then you can download the "media folder".
 There you can find the .cha files, which contain the transcriptions.
+You will need to pre-process this data in combination with the Callhome translations dataset, which includes part of the pre-processing scripts.
+The README under ./scripts/callhome of this repo contains more information.

-To load the transcriptions as a bag of sentences, use `m4st.parse.TranscriptParser.from_folder` to load all conversation lines.
-This class does not group them by participant, or conversation - it just loads every line as an entry to a list (+ some pre-processing).
+To load the transcripts as an iterator, use the m4st.callhome.pipeline.CallhomePipeline class after pre-processing the data.

 ## Ollama